 Telescopic Elements ("Rabbit Ears")

 This is the most common type of antenna, consisting of two telescopic elements, commonly known as rabbit ears.
 They are primarily designed for picking up channels in the VHF band (channels 2 through 13), but can also pick up the UHF channels when not coupled with a loop.
 The elements should be tilted away from each other at a modest angle, and extended to whatever length yields the best reception.
 The amplified ones perform better than those that do not have amplifiers.

-How To Measure TV Signal Strength
+Measuring TV Signal Strength

 How To Run A Cable In A Wall